Beatings, evictions reveal ugly side of China's local debt pile

 An online copy of the notice announcing the plan to dock wages said the government faced “arduous and heavy” relocation work and was under “huge financial pressure”.

-Xu, whose demolished home lay to the west of T-Park, said the government had offered to buy her house and land for 2.4 million yuan, or around 4,140 yuan per square meter.
-An online search showed new houses in the area are currently selling for between 10,100 yuan to 17,840 yuan per square meter.
+Xu, whose demolished home lay to the west of T-Park, said the government had offered to buy her house and land for 2.4 million yuan, or around 4,140 yuan per square metre.
+An online search showed new houses in the area are currently selling for between 10,100 yuan to 17,840 yuan per square metre.

 Things turned ugly, Xu said, when she rejected the offer.
 Officials cut her water and electricity supply and Xu and her husband were threatened and beaten.